pa5aribu/uiplease/content/post/exploring-facebook-live-ui.md

 #### Conclusion

 I hope you find this exploration inspiring!
-Consider subscribing to get udpates from me!
+If you want to play with the code yourself, feel free to check it out it on <a href="https://github.com/balapa/Facebook-Live-UI">github</a>.